-Dr Andrew Lu OAM, Manager Professional Development, The Law Society of Western Australia
+Dr Andrew Lu OAM, Curator Professional Development, The Law Society of Western Australia

 The altruism that fuels lawyers to give pro bono legal advice and continue a tradition of voluntary and honorary service in the community is the same generosity of spirit that sees very experienced and busy people, from different sizes of practice and across the State, offer to speak, chair or facilitate for the Law Society’s Continuing Professional Development programme.
 They donate this expertise.
 Some decision makers have confessed to me that it is in their interests to encourage better advocacy or submissions that help them reach a decision, and legal practitioners have told me that speaking for a seminar forces them to get out and market their skills to help grow their personal brands.